agnwinds/python/docs/sphinx/source/running_sirocco.rst

 -include_partial_cells
    Include wind cells that are only partially filled by the wind

-Running Different Versions of Sirocco
+Running Different Versions of SIROCCO
 =================================

-Once you have Sirocco up and running, you can also install and run different versions of Sirocco.
+Once you have SIROCCO up and running, you can also install and run different versions of SIROCCO.
 This is particularly useful if you want to run and compare an older model from a previous paper or how the outputs have evolved.

-You can store multiple older versions of Sirocco by recompiling a newer version.
+You can store multiple older versions of SIROCCO by recompiling a newer version.

 * Pull in the version of the program you want using git.
-* Then navigate with the terminal into Sirocco's :code:`source` folder.
+* Then navigate with the terminal into SIROCCO's :code:`source` folder.
 * Run "make all" to recompile all programs with the new updates.
 * The process will put the new binaries into the :code:`bin/` directory and not delete what was already there.

-You can then run a specific installed version by replacing the Sirocco executable, eg :code:`sirocco root.pf`, with the version you desire, eg.
+You can then run a specific installed version by replacing the SIROCCO executable, eg :code:`sirocco root.pf`, with the version you desire, eg.

   .. code :: bash